Galois symmetries of knot spaces

 We also note that, after tensoring with $\QQ$, our result gives a construction of an isomorphism

-that is purely homotopical and does not rely on transcendantal techniques like Kontsevich's integral.
+that is purely homotopical and does not rely on transcendental techniques like Kontsevich's integral.
 However, our splitting is not explicit, whereas Kontsevich's integral gives a preferred choice of splitting over the complex numbers.

 Theorem A is a corollary of more general results about the Goodwillie-Weiss tower for knots in $\RR^d$-- namely Theorem B below -- as we now explain.
 This tower converges to the space of knots when $d \geq 4$, in the sense that the map from $\emb_c(\RR, \RR^d)$ to the homotopy limit of the tower is a weak equivalence.
 For $d = 3$, the case of classical knots, the tower is known not to converge to the knot space.
 (For example, $\pi_0 \emb_c(\RR, \RR^3)$ is countable whereas $\pi_0T_\infty \emb_c(\RR, \RR^3)$ is uncountable.)